 Keep reading to find out why you’re so tired in the afternoon, what makes you feel more tired than usual, and how the RISE app can help you get more energy all day long.

 Your circadian rhythm is your body’s internal clock.
-It runs on a roughly 24-hour cycle and dictates your sleep-wake cycle and when you feel sleepy and alert throughout the day.
+It runs on a roughly 24-hour cycle and plays a part in when you feel sleepy and alert throughout the day and night.

 Here’s what your energy levels probably look like each day:

-Most people will feel the afternoon slump around 1 P.M. to 4 P.M. but the exact timing will all depend on when you woke up that morning and your chronotype, which is whether you’re an early bird or night owl.
+Most people will feel the afternoon slump for a few hours around 1 P.M. to 4 P.M.
+The exact timing will depend on when you woke up that morning and your chronotype, which is whether you’re an early bird or night owl.
 Early birds can feel their afternoon slump earlier in the day than night owls.

-Your lunch isn’t to blame for the afternoon slump (again, you can thank your circadian rhythm for that).
-But a heavy, high-carb, or high-calorie lunch can make it feel worse.
+Your circadian rhythm is mainly to blame, but a heavy, high-carb, or high-calorie lunch can make the afternoon slump feel worse.

 One study found a heavier lunch was linked to feeling more sleepy and performing worse on a simulated driving test when sleep deprived compared to a light lunch.